Steps to Accreditation

 - Producing the Audit Report: the audit team prepares audit report for the program.

-Annual Report: The program submits an annual report and dues to TEAC on the anniversary of the accreditation decision.
-Refer to the full description.
+Annual Report: The program submits an annual report and dues to CAEP at the beginning of each year.